 We are happy that you are considering celebrating your wedding at St. Bart’s.
 It is our hope that we can help make your wedding a meaningful Christian experience.

 Your wedding is a time of great excitement and joy.
-It is also a Christian rite centered the commitment that you are choosing to make in the presence of God and your loved ones.
+It is also a Christian rite centered on the commitment that you are choosing to make in the presence of God and your loved ones.

 The following are the first steps in planning your wedding at St. Bart’s: